renatabiniek/hush-daisies/TESTING.md

        ![Testimonials image](docs/testing/testimonials-section.png)

-     * If there's no testimonials, a message is displayed.
+     * If there are no testimonials, a message is displayed.
      * If user isn't logged in, there's a message prompting them to do so to post testimonials.

        ![Testimonials login image](docs/testing/testimonials-login.png)